modular-magician/terraform-provider-google-beta/website/docs/r/compute_router_nat.html.markdown

 * `enable_endpoint_independent_mapping` -
   (Optional)
   Specifies if endpoint independent mapping is enabled.
-This is enabled by default.
+This is disabled by default.
 For more information see the [official documentation](https://cloud.google.com/nat/docs/overview#specs-rfcs).

 * `region` -